jiaxicheng/pentaho/prd_calculate_median.md

 ## Calculate medium in PRD ##

 Calculating median in MySQL is not a trival task.
-In PRD, you can get this number from PDI data source (i.e. Univariate Statistics) if you need to clalculate a bunch of descriptive statistics.
+In PRD, you can get this number from PDI data source (i.e. Univariate Statistics) if you need to calculate a bunch of descriptive statistics.

-The median can also be calculated by using PRD's internal open formula plus the BSF javascript script.
+The median can also be calculated by using PRD's internal open formula plus the BSF Javascript script.
 This provided another option for more complex calculations.

 **See below Howto:**